ravaioli/solarpunk-mandala/framework/core-model/01-ontology-analytic-idealism.md

     - Screen of Perception
     - Perceptual Interface
     - Regeneration vs Extraction
+    - Death as Altered State
+    - Post-Mortem Configurations
   ontological_commitments:
     - Consciousness is fundamental; matter is derivative.
     - Perception is an interface, not a representation of objective reality.
     - Individual minds are dissociated segments of a unified conscious field.
     - Causation is experiential at its base, not material.
+    - Death represents the ultimate modulation of dissociation boundaries.
   perceptual_framework:
     description: >
       Perception is the structured set of experiential modalities through which conscious dynamics appear as a world.
+Death represents the transition to non-biological perceptual configurations or interface-less consciousness.
     modalities:
       - vision
       - audition